evenlk/ha-addon-wyoming-satellite/README.md

 ## 🎤 Microphone discovery

 This add-on will work with **any audio input device that HA OS can detect** — USB mics, built-in mics, sound cards, even webcam/HDMI mics.
+It will automatically discover your devices (drop down menu in the configuration page).
+If you have issues, you can manually set them.

 To list available devices: